 Common rhabdomyolysis symptoms include:

-- muscle pain or tenderness, especially in the shoulders, thighs or lower back
+- severe muscle aching or tenderness, especially in the shoulders, thighs or lower back

 - muscle weakness or stiffness, or trouble moving arms or legs